mshakya/metamer/README.md

 /path/to/bin/metamer -c /path/to/luigi.cfg
 ```

-# INPUT
+# 1.1 INPUT
+    All inputs are specified in a config file.
+An example file named `luigi.cfg` can be found included in the repo.

     metamer takes raw read paired fastq files as input.
 Paired reads must have names with suffixes *R1.fastq and *R2.fastq indicating the forward and reverse pairs. fastqs can also be compressed and files can have suffixes like *R1.fastq.gz.
 An example folder can be found in 'tests/data/fqs' folder of this repository.

-# OUTPUT
+# 1.2 OUTPUT

+metamer outputs `clusters.txt` in the output folder.
+Its a csv file, that has name of the cluster in first column and sample names that belong to the cluster.

-metamer outputs a distance matrix (`mash_dist.txt`) and a hierachical clustering figure generated using clustering algorithm.
+metamer also outputs a distance matrix of mash distances (`mash_dist.txt`) in coordinate form and square form (`dist.txt`).

 # LICENSE